How to make willow hurdles

 · A basket makers’ rapping iron (a flat piece of metal can be used)

-· Measuring sticks (one to check with the width and one for the height)
+· Measuring sticks (one to check the width and one for the height)

-- Firstly, select eight sticks for the upright willows.
-Two need to be slightly thicker and these will go on the ends.
+- First, select eight sticks for the upright willows.
+Two need to be slightly thicker.
+These will go on the ends.
 Use a draw-knife and shave horse to point the ends.

 - Insert the eight sticks into the holes on the wooden jig.
 You may need to tap them in with the rapping iron to make sure they are secure and level.

 - Take one weaver (which should be long enough to cover two and quarter widths of the hurdle).
-The thick end of the willow rod, is called the ‘butt’ and the thin end is called the ‘tip’.
-Lay this horizontally in front of the jig with the butt end on the right hand side.
-The ‘butt’ should stick out beyond the end upright, so that when the end upright, it will weave in front of and behind the next two upright sticks.
+The thick end of the willow rod (the ‘butt’) should be laid horizontally in front of the jig with the butt end on the right hand side.
+The butt should stick out beyond the end upright, so that when the end is upright it will weave in front of and behind the next two upright sticks.

 - Take the thinner end of the weaver, behind the next upright stick so that it is coming out of the gap between the second and third uprights from the left-hand side of the hurdle.
 Now take the thicker part of the weaver and weave this in front of the second upright and behind the third.